Home

 The Myth of the Minotaur

-There was a king called Minos.
+There once was a king called Minos,

 King Minos had a pet monster,

-This monster liked to eat people
+This monster liked to eat people,

 Its hunger was insatiable.

-This scary creature had a name
+The scary creature had a name,

-It was called the minotaur.
+It was known as the "minotaur".

-It had sharp teeth that could bite
+It had sharp teeth that could bite you,

-And pointy horns that could gore.
+And big pointy horns that could gore.

-The minotaur lived in the labyrinth,
+The monster lived in the labyrinth,

-A maze of long corridors.
+A huge maze of long corridors.

-The king kept it locked up there
+King Minos kept it locked up there

 Behind big strong oak doors.

-He'd give the monster a treat.
+Would give the minotaur a treat.

-He'd throw some people into the maze
+He'd put some people in the maze

 For the monster to eat.

-One day, a hero called Theseus,
+One day, a hero, Theseus,

-A very brave young man
+A very brave young man,

 And came up with a plan.

-He volunteered to be sacrificed
+He offered to be sacrificed

-To the giant with the bull's head
+To the monster with the bull's head

-He planned to kill it instead.
+His plan was to kill it instead.

 Minos's daughter, the princess,